 State Honey Standard:

 Like many states there has been some question of the veracity of the ‘purity’ of their honey, more so through distribution than directly from the bee farm.
 It has been said that more Sourwood honey has been sold than produced in North Carolina.
 So like a growing number of states such as Florida, California and Wisconsin, North Carolina has moved one step closer to incorporating the proposed honey standard into its rules and procedures that govern food safety.
 The goal is to enforce labeling laws that protect the consumer.
 The standard prohibits any additives or adulteration if it is to be sold as honey.
 The country of origin must be identified.
 And if the honey is marketed from a specific floral source, such as Sourwood, the honey must contain at least 51 percent nectar from that source.
+The first step has been taken to protect stop falsely label honey being sold at specific farmer’s markets statewide.
+New NC state guidelines require approved honey sellers keep records showing when and where the honey was produced and packaged, the name of the person or business that supplied the honey, and the date of receipt.

 Recipe: Sourwood Honey Muffins Video By Great Smoky Mountains National Forest.
 Includes an interesting short segment on Sourwood Honey (http://www.thegreatsmokymountains.org/blog/sourwood-honey-muffins/).